-When you’re sizing up the competition and developing a marketing plan, conducting a SWOT analysis is an effective way to identify potential holes in your strategy.
-It’s something that doesn’t require a significant investment of time but it may generate big returns in terms of your success.
+When you’re sizing up the competition and developing a strategic plan, conducting a SWOT analysis is an effective way to identify potential holes in your business strategy.
+It’s something that doesn’t require a significant investment of time but may generate big returns in terms of your success.

-What Is a SWOT Analysis?
+What is a SWOT analysis?

-Performing a SWOT Analysis
+Performing a SWOT analysis

-Assessing Strengths and Weaknesses
+Assessing strengths and weaknesses

-Evaluating Opportunities and Threats
+Evaluating opportunities and threats